CodeForSocialGood/calltocode.org/docs/contributing.md

 # Contributing

 ## Cloning
-Clone the repo into your workspace
+Clone the repo into your workspace.
 > It is recommended to setup ssh.
 Please [add a new SSH key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).

 ```bash